View the Insurance Requirements Brochure

 In certain circumstances, the following types of workers may be exempt from needing workers' compensation coverage.

 These are the most common exemptions, but there are others.
-For more specific information about exemptions, please see our Employer Guide or contact Customer Service at 303-318-8700 or toll-free at 1-888-390-7936.
+For more specific information about exemptions, please visit our Employer Guide or contact Customer Service at 303-318-8700 or toll-free at 1-888-390-7936.

 Fines for Failure to Insure